dthaler/ebpf-docs/test/test-formatting.rst

   3            Value 3           Note 3
   ===========  ================  ===========================

-Here's a table with multiple source lines in the same cell:
+Here's a simple table with multiple source lines in the same cell:

   ===========  ==================  ===========================
   Row          Value               Notes